NICUP14/MiniLang/README.md

 ### Literals

+> [!WARNING]
-**Warning:** There is no safety measure regarding string literal manipulation.
+> There is no safety measure regarding string literal manipulation.
 Doing this will most probably result in a segmentation fault.

 ```txt
 # String literal (int8*)